Kalan-Lab/codoff/README.md

   -p, --compute_empirical_pval
                         Compute empirical P-value for observed cosine distance being as different than expected to the background codon usage distribution.
 ```

-## Usage

-Usage is identical to the original `compareBGCtoGenomeCodonUsage.py` script.